Run MATLAB from Microsoft Azure Marketplace

 Click Create on the offering page to begin setup.

 The setup process uses a Resource Manager template to help you configure the virtual machine and networking settings.
 To make setup easy, many of the fields come prepopulated with acceptable values.
 The following table describes how to set the various options in each menu of the template.
 Click Next at the end of each step to proceed to the next menu.

 Menu Option Description

 You can select an existing resource group from the drop-down menu, or click Create New to create a new resource group.
 If you select an existing resource group, then it must not have any currently deployed resources.

-Select a location from the drop-down list.
+Select a region from the drop-down list.

 Virtual Machine Settings

 Select a name for the VM resource.
 The default name is

 Virtual Machine size